Code of Conduct Policy

 - Confront the harasser personally or in writing pointing out the unwelcome behaviour and requesting that it stop; or

-- Discuss the situation with a MICCAI safety officer.
+- Discuss the situation with a MICCAI Code of Conduct Officer.

-Any participant who feels harassed can and should, in all confidence and without fear of reprisal, personally report the facts directly to a MICCAI safety officer.
+Any participant who feels harassed can and should, in all confidence and without fear of reprisal, personally report the facts directly to a MICCAI Code of Conduct Officer.

-The safety officers may recommend any such actions that will result in a fair and just conclusion of the situation, with the ultimate goal of ensuring that MICCAI events provide a welcoming environment, free from threatening conduct, harassment, and intimidation.
+The Code of Conduct Officer may recommend any such actions that will result in a fair and just conclusion of the situation, with the ultimate goal of ensuring that MICCAI events provide a welcoming environment, free from threatening conduct, harassment, and intimidation.

 If you believe you have been personally harassed you may make a written complaint.
-The written complaint must be delivered to the MICCAI safety officers at email@example.com.
+The written complaint must be delivered to the MICCAI Code of Conduct Officers at email@example.com.
 Your complaint should include:

 - the approximate date and time of each incident you wish to report